4paradigm/OpenMLDB/README.md

 13. [The User List](#13-the-user-list)

 ### OpenMLDB is an open-source machine learning database that provides a feature platform computing consistent features for training and inference.
+This branch integrates the [streaming engine](stream/), which is optimized for scalable Interval Join.
+For the usage of the streaming engine, please refer to [stream/README](stream/README.md).

 ## 1. Our Philosophy